 - Nonmembers: $9 Adults, $6 Children (2-12), $6 Seniors (65+)

 - EBT/DTA Participants: Free for up to 4 people when you show your EBT card

-- Active-Duty Military: Free for up to 5 people with a valid military ID card (through Labor Day)
+- Active-Duty Military: Free for up to 5 people with a valid military ID card (Memorial Day-Labor Day)